timmytaliban/arma3-island-life/readme.md

 ### Martial Law
 Martial Law may be declared by the Police during times of extreme instability due to lack of law and order, or during times of grave threat to the public.

-- Civilians must seek avoid the martial law zones, or seek shelter in their hoes or nearest safezone.
+- Civilians must avoid the martial law zone.
+If they are found within it, they must stay within their homes and go to the nearest safezone.
+-
 - Any civilians found in the martial law zone may be searched and detained without reason.
+-
-- Any armed civilians found in the zone may be fired upon if they are behaving in a threatening manner.
+- Any armed civilians found in the zone may be engaged by the Police if they believe they pose a threat.

 ### EMS/FD
 - All EMS players must be members of the Discord.
 Being present in a Discord voice channel is encouraged.